kagisearch/kagi-docs/docs/kagi/features/custom-css.md

 [Cascading Style Sheets](https://en.wikipedia.org/wiki/CSS) (CSS) is a language used to stylize HTML elements in web pages.
 Using CSS, you can fully customize Kagi's search and landing pages from your [Appearance settings](https://kagi.com/settings?p=custom_css).

-> Custom CSS does not apply to Settings pages, and is limited to 10,000 characters.
+Custom CSS does not apply to Settings pages, and is currently limited to 20,000 characters --- including whitespace.

 Use the `no_css` query parameter (for example, `kagi.com/search?q=test&no_css`) to disable your custom CSS if something horribly breaks!

-Here's a proofread and improved version of the support page:

 ## User Themes